Skip to content

 curl -fsSL https://gaze.gundulabs.com/install.sh | sh

-If you prefer manual repo setup, use the installation guide.
+If you prefer manual package setup, use the installation guide.

 Step 2: Check daemon status